The intrinsic cohomology ring of the universal compactified Jacobian over the moduli space of stable curves: Introduction

 \subsection{Overview}

 Throughout, we work over the complex numbers $\BC$.

 The Jacobian variety associated with a nonsingular projective curve is a fundamental geometric object.
-Universally, we can consider the relative Jacobian over the moduli space $\CM_g$ of nonsingular genus $g$ curves.
-The purpose of this paper is to systematically study the cohomology of the universal Jacobian over $\CM_g$ and its extensions over the moduli space $\overline{\CM}_{g,n}$ of stable marked curves.
+Universally, we can consider the relative Jacobian over the moduli space $\CM_{g,n}$ of nonsingular genus $g$ marked curves, and their compactifications over the Deligne--Mumford moduli space $\overline{\CM}_{g,n}$ of stable marked curves.